TheHedgehogGamer/Scratch-Bot/README.md

 > The Bot is coded in python and uses the [scratchattach](https://github.com/TimMcCool/scratchattach)
 > libery (made by [TimMcCool](https://scratch.mit.edu/users/TimMcCool)) to connect to [Scratch](https://scratch.mit.edu/)

+# Discord Bot

+> In the scratch bot is also a Discord Bot.
+The Discord Bot is also coded with python and uses the **discord** libery

+> The use of the Discord Bot is to connect to a channel, send text and get text

 ## Functions

  - **Ping** *to check if you can connect to the Bot*